IncognitoCoding/certmonitor/README.md

 # Overview
 CertMonitor is a certificate expiration monitoring software.
 This software will help to eliminate costly outages when a certificate expires on critical applications.
 All configuration is setup through a simple to use YAML configuration file.
 The YAML file offers the ability for the program to continuously run and check on a schedule or individual runs that can be run with a different task scheduling software.

+The program is currently setup to monitor SSL website certificates for expiration.
+In the future,  non-URL certificate expiration will get added.

 ## Program Highlights:
 * The YAML file allows updating on the fly, and each loop will use the updated YAML configuration.
 * Customizable certificate checks based on the sleep YAML setting (hourly, daily, weekly, monthly).